brynhayder/brynhayder.github.io/index.md

 I am an AI Researcher and Engineer.

-My interests include reasoning, theoretical aspects of statistical machine learning, LLMs, deep learning and applications of machine learning to science.
+My interests include reasoning, theoretical aspects of statistical machine learning, LLMs, deep learning, reinforcement learning and applications of machine learning to science.

 During 2023-2024 I worked as a Senior Machine Learning Researcher at Samsung researching LLM safety and differentially private, federated estimation.